 🎦 Watch our short video on the origins and traditions of Bastille Day:

 The 2016 Bastille Day parade will start around 10 am at the top of the Champs-Élysées at the Arc de Triomphe.
 From 10.10 am, the French President will be driven down the prestigious avenue to his tribune on the Place de la Concorde.

 The official opening of the military parade will happen at 10.30 am.
 At 10.45 am, the air parade will fly past the presidential tribune from La Défense and towards the Paris City Hall.

 Facts and figures about the 2016 Bastille Day military parade:

 - 58 aircraft, 29 helicopters, 3,239 soldiers walking down the Champs-Élysées, 241 horses, and 212 vehicles.

-- The guests of honour in 2016 are Australia and New Zealand.
+- The guests of honour in 2016 were Australia and New Zealand.
 The Aussie and Kiwi troops will be part of the military parade to commemorate their participation in the Battle of the Somme during the First World War 100 years ago.

-Paris like you have never seen it (and never will!)
+Paris, as you have never seen it (and never will!)

 Read more about the traditions of Bastille Day in France.